Clinically Edited & Approved by: Angela Hamm, NP-BC

-Overwhelmingly, scientists find that early exposure to violence in television and film causes people to be more likely to be aggressive in adulthood.
+Overwhelmingly, scientists find that early exposure to violence in television and film can cause children to become aggressive in adulthood.
 It’s important to note that not every child that sees a violent scene in a movie will become an aggressive adult.
 However, some studies suggest that the link is as strong as the one between smoking and lung cancer.

 How does this happen?
 Researchers hold several theories on the reasons children who watch violent television tend to be more aggressive.
-The reason seems to be a mix of the following factors:
+The reasons seem to be a mix of the following factors:

 - Young children have a hard time separating fiction and real life

 - Repeated exposure numbs children to gore and violence

 - They see heroes solve issues with violence and imitate these actions

 Each child is unique and so are their reactions to different media.
 Some kids feel anxious after seeing gore on their screens and may lash out as a reaction to that fear.
 Luckily, there are steps you can take to protect your children from violence on television.

 The link between violence in media and aggressive behavior in children is so clear that the American Academy of Pediatric and Adolescent Psychiatry has set guidelines for parents to follow:

 - Know what your children watch and the games they play.
 Either monitor the content with parental management systems or consume the media with them.

 - Do not put televisions and video games systems in child bedrooms.